-At power up, the TPS54240-Q1 does not start switching until the slow start pin is discharged to less than 40 mV to ensure a proper power up, see Figure 30.
+At power-up, the TPS54240 will not start switching until the slow-start pin is discharged to less than 40 mV.
+To ensure a proper power up, see Figure 29.

-Also, during normal operation, the TPS54240-Q1 stops switching and the SS/TR must be discharged to 40 mV, when the VIN UVLO is exceeded, EN pin pulled below 1.25 V, or a thermal shutdown event occurs.
+Also, during normal operation, the TPS54240 will stop switching and the SS/TR must be discharged to 40 mV.
+When the VIN UVLO is exceeded, the EN pin must be pulled below 1.25 V, or a thermal shutdown event occurs.

-The VSENSE voltage follows the SS/TR pin voltage with a 45 mV offset up to 85% of the internal voltage reference.
+The VSENSE voltage will follow the SS/TR pin voltage with a 45-mV offset up to 85% of the internal voltage reference.
 When the SS/TR voltage is greater than 85% on the internal reference voltage the offset increases as the effective system reference transitions from the SS/TR voltage to the internal voltage reference (see Figure 23).
-The SS/TR voltage ramps linearly until clamped at 1.7 V.
+The SS/TR voltage will ramp linearly until clamped at 1.7 V.